-We considered the carrying value of goodwill as a key audit matter, considering its significance to the consolidated financial statements. and where applicable, the management judgement involved in estimating future cash flows, particularly with respect to factors such as discount rates, cash flow projections and terminal growth rates.
+We considered the carrying value of goodwill as a key audit matter, considering its significance to the consolidated financial statements, and where applicable, the management judgement involved in estimating future cash flows, particularly with respect to factors such as discount rates, cash flow projections and terminal growth rates.

-- to the cash flow projections used, discount rates and terminal growth rates applied, by: - Evaluating the reasonableness of the cash flow 0 projections by tracing to approved budgets, comparing forecast to the actual historical cash flow performance and assessing the accuracy of management's budgeting and forecasting processes. - Determining a range of acceptable discount 0 rates and terminal growth rates, with reference to comparable companies and other relevant external data and comparing this range to the discount rates and terminal growth rates adopted by the management. - Performing sensitivity analysis on the DCF 0 model by analysing the impact of adopting alternative growth rates and discount rates within a possible range. - Evaluating the mathematical accuracy of calculations carried out by the management.
+- Evaluating the reasonableness of the cash flow projections by tracing to approved budgets, comparing forecast to the actual historical cash flow performance and assessing the accuracy of management's budgeting and forecasting processes. - o Determining a range of acceptable discount rates and terminal growth rates, with reference to comparable companies and other relevant external data and comparing this range to the discount rates and terminal growth rates adopted by the management. - o Performing sensitivity analysis on the DCF model by analysing the impact of adopting alternative growth rates and discount rates within a possible range. - Evaluating the mathematical accuracy of calculations carried out by the management.